LoneSalmon/Active-Directory/README.md

   </p>  <br>

 - This is because 🥁<em>DRUM ROLL...</em>🥁 DNS!!  <br>
-- Same as we did earlier, we will need to reconfigure the DNS in the IP address information to point to DC1 instead of DC2 as the preferred and to DC2 as the alternative:  <br>
+- Same as we did earlier, we will need to reconfigure the DNS to point to DC1 instead of DC2 as the preferred and to DC2 as the alternative:  <br>

   <p align="center">
     <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-11.png">